The following elements of the Agricultural Development Scheme (ADS) may lead to appeals following decisions made by DEFA officers:

 - make arbitrary or subjective decisions

-It is proposed that there will be 2 stages to the procedure:
+There are 2 stages to the procedure:

 Stage 1 - internal DEFA review